stevemasteller/interactive-form-v1/README.md

 Displays an interactive form that reacts to user input and checks for errors

-My work: jQuery, css(for styling drop-down boxes)
+My work: javascript, jQuery, css(for styling drop-down boxes)